 Turn to Psalm 49.
-We're going to read the entire psalm.
+We are going to read the entire psalm.
 The subject of this psalm is appropriate to a comparison between unrighteous mammon, which again is not inherently evil.
-In fact it can be considered also as "that which is good," but because of what we are, and what mammon is, it's very easy for us to make unrighteous mammon into something that is evil rather than good.
+In fact it can be considered also as "that which is good," but because of what we are, and what mammon is, it is very easy for us to make unrighteous mammon into something that is evil rather than good.
 So what we have here in Psalm 49 is a comparison between the true riches and mammon.
 If you want to make a study on your own, what you should do is coordinate this psalm with Psalm 73.
 They have the same basic subject, but each one is expressive in a little bit different way.

 This is something that is of special interest to you and me, but it is applicable to everybody in the world, and so it has very broad instruction for everybody.

 If you look in a modern translation, that word heels in "the iniquity of my heels" will sometimes be translated "supplanter."
-You remember when Jacob came out of the womb he had hold of Esau's heel, and so Jacob was named supplanter.
+You remember when Jacob came out of the womb, he had hold of Esau's heel, and so Jacob was named supplanter.
 What is a supplanter?
 A supplanter is somebody who takes the place of somebody else, or a supplanter is somebody who takes advantage of somebody else, and in taking advantage, he oppresses.

 This means "beyond the means of wealth."
 Nobody can buy his way into the Kingdom of God.
 Money does not buy character.
 Money cannot buy a pure spirit, a clean nature, a clean heart.

 He is saying here that this is the wealthy and the powerful person's consolation—their source of encouragement—because they believe before they die that their name is going to continue forever, because after all, they named this building as a memorial to them.
 They named this piece of land for them.
-They named this street after themselves, and they have children and so their name is going to continue forever through their children.
+They named this street after themselves, and they have children, and so their name is going to continue forever through their children.
 The author of the psalm is saying this is foolish.
 The only way for a person's name to continue forever is to carry into the grave the right heart, the true character, whatever is pleasing in God's eye.
-Money can't do it.
+Money cannot do it.

 Their pride in their things avails them zilch.
 Zero.
 Nothing.
 This is what that verse means.

-Like sheep they are laid in the grave; death shall feed on them; and the upright [the victims of the wealthy] shall have dominion over them in the morning; ...[when light comes.
-Doesn't that indicate a resurrection?
-It's certainly implied there.] ...and their beauty shall consume in the grave from their dwelling.
-But God will redeem my soul from the power of the grave: for he shall receive me.
-Selah.
-[Think about this.] (verses 14-15)
+Psalm 49:14-15 Like sheep they are laid in the grave; death shall feed on them; and the upright [the victims of the wealthy] shall have dominion over them in the morning [when light comes.
+Does that not indicate a resurrection?
+It is certainly implied there.]; and their beauty shall be consumed in the grave, far from their dwelling.
+But God will redeem my soul from the power of the grave, for He shall receive me.
+Selah [Think about this.]

 That is, honor in this world, because it cannot be taken through the grave.